 Tips For The Best Pan Seared Pork Chops

-- When searing the meat, don’t move it, don’t flip it and don’t fight it!
-Resist the urge to lift and peek to see if it’s getting brown.
-It will take at least 3 minutes per side to get a nice sear.
+- When searing the meat, don’t move the chops for a few minutes.
+Don’t flip them and resist the urge to lift and peek to see if the bottom is getting brown.
+It takes about 3 minutes per side for the pork to get a nice sear.
 If the chop is stuck on the bottom of the skillet, just give it time.
 They will release when golden and perfect.

 Follow me on social for more recipe ideas & inspiration!